Skip to main content

 Syracuse Cathedral (Duomo)

-Stunning cathedral built into an ancient Greek temple, just a 5-minute walk away
+A remarkable building that incorporates columns from an ancient Greek temple, just a few minutes' walk away

 Temple of Apollo